 and portrait painting from renowned artist Andrew Lattimore www.andrewlattimore.com

 .
 I have had other teachers and workshops along the way to now.

 Many years I spent working with pencil and marker taken by its control and crispness.
 Fantasy images and portraits dominated my works.
 I found work for a local magazine, a children’s book, and to illustrate movie stars for an acting book.
 Computer graphics seemed like the sensible thing to learn.
-I spent much time and study to discover while very good at it, I despised it in general.
+I spent much time and study to discover while very good at it, this was not my passion.
 But in the late ‘90’s went back to visit paint, oil paint this time.
 Its texture and versatility took me over.
 I find myself sliding over the line of illustration into a more fluid place.
 The oil paint itself takes me deeper into my subject and into my mind with endless possibility.
 Having both the technical ability to draw and the guts and technique to paint has served me well in my ability to pull off my visions and affect the viewer with a style and the story within each of my paintings.

 Recently I have taken my work on the road to street festivals bringing me closer to the immediate reactions people have to my paintings.
 My work has been in many shows with the several area groups of which I belong.
 Being a member of the Beacon Art Salon, The Garrison Art Center, The Peekskill Arts Council and the Ossining Arts Council has given me a great deal of opportunity to show my work all along the Hudson Valley.
 My residential mural work is taking off.
 People love that I can create a palpable mood in any room, depicted by the ideas and feel of the owner.

 Born in Hartford, CT in 1958 makes me a post-boom baby.
 My coming of age in the ‘70’s, naturally lead me to the heavy pop art scene of the time, i.e. Peter Max, Robert Crumb and Andy Warhol were everywhere.